steadramon/ESPGeiger/docs/hardware/espgeigerlog.md

 Note: Board version `001 12/2023` has positions for through hole components in positions `C1`, `C2` and `R1` - however these components are already in place as surface mounted components.

+## Disclaimer

+{: .highlight }

+>This evaluation board/kit is intended for use for __ENGINEERING DEVELOPMENT, DEMONSTRATION, OR EVALUATION PURPOSES ONLY__ and is not considered to be a finished end-product fit for general consumer use.
+Persons handling the product(s) must have electronics training and observe good engineering practice standards.
+As such, the goods being provided are not intended to be complete in terms of required design-, marketing-, and/or manufacturing-related protective considerations, including product safety and environmental measures typically found in end products that incorporate such semiconductor components or circuit boards.

 ## Example Setups

 Thanks goes to the users of ESPGeiger Log for their images